 The caffeine in coffee also has powerful brain benefits.
 It blocks adenosine, a chemical that makes us sleepy, increasing alertness and making it easier to concentrate.
 Plus, it can have a positive effect on mood thanks to the feel-good neurotransmitters it contains, such as serotonin.

 However, because it can adversely affect sleep and increase blood pressure, it’s important not to have too much coffee or to have it too close to bedtime.
 Experts suggest having no more than five cups of brewed coffee a day.
-If you don’t drink coffee, green tea and black tea also contain antioxidants and caffeine.
+If you don’t drink coffee, green and black tea also contain antioxidants and caffeine.

 Final thoughts…

-Perhaps, you might want to pick one or two of the suggestions and see how you can weave them into your normal routine.
-Often, it’s much easier to build one or two small changes into your existing routine than to try to change everything all at once!
+Because the foods listed above are so diverse, there are plenty of ways we can include them in our diets.
+Why not pick one or two of the suggestions and see how you can weave them into your normal routine?
+Often, it’s much easier to build one or two small changes into your diet than to try to change everything all at once!

 Eating a healthy, balanced diet is one important way of keeping our brains healthy, but there are also other ways we can help optimise brain function.